atrovato/gladys-awox/README.md

 # gladys-awox
-Managing of Awox devices with Gladys
+Managing Awox light devices with Gladys

 ## Installation
 To allow the node process to access bluetooth withou sudo rights, execute :